 And you also are among those Gentiles who are called to belong to Jesus Christ.
 Rom.
 1:6

-Gracious Jesus, so much of life is about the desire, disappointments, and delights associated with belonging.
-From the day we first cried out as newborns, our deep longing for attention, attachment, and affection have been patently obvious.
+Gracious Jesus, so much of life is about the desire and delights of “belonging.”
+From the day we offered our first cry as newborns, our deep longing for attention, attachment, and affection have been patently and painfully obvious.

-We were born into families, and our quest to find our place in our family has been a source of incredible joy and, at times, multiplied heartbreaks This same story has played out in every other relationship context: friendships, vocation, romance.
-Wanting to belong, and not being sure who to trust, is an unrelenting theme of life.
+We were born into families, and our quest to find our place has been a source of great joy, confusion at times, and heartache.
+This same story plays its way out in every relational context: friendships, vocation, and romance.
+Wanting to belong is a constant theme, because you’ve written it into our DNA and hearts.

-The healthiest relationships we enjoy are good gifts to be treasured, but they are only a scent and symbol of what it means to be yours.
-And our most painful, disconnected relationships hurt, but they don’t have to define us.
+The healthiest relationships we enjoy are good gifts to be treasured, but they are only a scent and symbol of what it means to belong to you, Jesus.
+And our most painful and disconnected relationships don’t have the right to define us.

-Indeed, we are “called” to belong—not merely invited, but subpoenaed into an eternal bond of favor and intimacy.
-We are called to “belong”—not owned like a new car but connected like a new bride, with you as our ultimate Spouse.
+We are “called” to belong—not merely invited, but subpoenaed into an eternal life of being desired, known, and enjoyed.
+We are called to “belong”—not owned like a new car, but cherished like a new bride.

-Lord Jesus, you purchased us with the price of your life; and only your love is better than life, enough for us, and will never let go of us.
-Help us to come more fully alive to our belonging-ness and beloved-ness in you, Jesus.
-So very Amen we pray, in your merciful and magnificent name.
+Jesus, you purchased us with the price of your life; and your love for us is better than life.
+We belong, now and forever, to you, Hallelujah!
+By your Spirit, renew and supersize our experience of belonging to you.
+So very Amen we pray, in your most glorious and tender name.